MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Electrical-Engineering/part-111-Electric-SystemsGeneral-Requirements/subpart-111.12-Generator-Construction-Circuits/section-111.12-11.md

 (f) *Reverse-power and reverse-current trips.* Each generator arranged for parallel operation must have reverse-power or reverse-current trips.

-(g) *Location.* A ship's service generator overcurrent protective device must be on the ship's service generator switchboard.
+(g) Location.
+A ship's service generator overcurrent protective device must be on the ship's service generator switchboard.
 The generator and its switchboard must be in the same space.
-(For the purposes of this section, the following are not considered separate from the machinery space: (1) A control room that is inside of the machinery casing and (2) a dedicated switch-gear and semiconductor rectifier (SCR) compartment on a mobile offshore drilling unit that is separate from but directly adjacent to and on the same level as the generator room).
+For the purposes of this section, the following are not considered separate from the machinery space:

+(1) A control room that is inside of the machinery casing; and

+(2) A dedicated switch-gear and semiconductor converter compartment on a mobile offshore drilling unit that is separate from but directly adjacent to and on the same level as the generator room.

 (h) *Three-wire, single-phase and four-wire, three-phase generators.* There must be circuit breaker poles for each generator lead, except in the neutral lead.